-Pushing off or applying pressure to your arms: Individuals who have weakened knees, hips, or legs tend to apply more pressure to their arms instead when they’re standing up from the ground or a chair.
-Your arms, specifically the muscles and tendons in your shoulders are not built to withstand such pressure and can eventually wear down, causing rotator cuff pain.
+Pushing off or applying pressure to your arms- Individuals with weakened knees, hips, or legs tend to apply more pressure to their arms when standing up from the ground or a chair.
+Your arms, specifically the muscles and tendons in your shoulders, are not built to withstand such pressure and can eventually wear down, causing rotator cuff pain.

-Repetitive reaching or winding: Another potential cause of rotator cuff pain is repetitively reaching or winding your arms over your head.
-This motion can cause grinding and inflammation in the area.
+Repetitive reaching or winding - This motion can cause grinding and inflammation in the area.
 Activities such as swimming, pitching a baseball, painting, and doing pushups are commonly associated with rotator cuff injuries.

-Forceful or abrupt overhead movements: Tears are another trigger for rotator cuff pain and commonly occur among athletes.
-Abrupt force or movements such as starting up a lawn mower, wrestling, or participating in swinging sports like tennis, baseball, and racquetball can all provoke rotator cuff injuries.
+Forceful or abrupt overhead movements - Tears are another trigger for rotator cuff pain and commonly occur among athletes.
+Abrupt force or movements such as starting up a lawn mower or wrestling can provoke rotator cuff injuries.
+Swinging sports like tennis, baseball, and racquetball can also cause these tears.

-Now that you know a little bit more about the potential causes of rotator cuff pain and shoulder pain in general, let’s take a look at some of the ways you can manage your symptoms, specifically while you’re sleeping.
+Now that you know a little bit more about the potential causes of rotator cuff pain and shoulder pain, let’s look at some ways you can manage your symptoms, specifically while you’re sleeping.